BackstagecrewIS/BackstagecrewIS.github.io/README.md

 ### The skeleton plane:
+**How will our information be represented, and how will the user navigate to the information and the features?**

 index.html
 The landing page will contain a welcome message and basic information about the pub.
 There should also be a navigation area to other areas of the site.